aedans/Nylon/README.md

 ## Loops
 Loops iterate over a function.
 The return stacks of the function will not returned until the loop is finished executing, and will be concatenated before being returned.
 If the loop has a closing brace, the functions between the braces are implicitly converted into an lambda function to be called by the loop.

-- '[conditional](': Iterates for as long as a conditional is true.
-If the preceding token is not a conditional, and the last item on the stack is numeric, iterates n times instead, pushing n to the stack each loop.
+- "[conditional](": Iterates for as long as a conditional is true.
+- "[double](": Iterates n times, pushing n to the stack each loop.
-- '{': Iterates for each item in the current stack.
+- "[list](": Iterates once for each item in the list.

 Loops can also be passed arguments via characters.
 The arguments must be passed before the loop function.